firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Single-Node-Simulation.rst

 responsible for ensuring that your instances are terminated appropriately.**

 Congratulations on running your first FireSim simulation!
-At this point, you can check-out some of the advanced features of FireSim in the sidebar to the left (for example, we expect that many people will be interested in the ability to automatically run the SPEC17 benchmarks: :ref:`spec-2017`), or you can continue on with the cluster simulation guide.
+At this point, you can check-out some of the advanced features of FireSim in the sidebar to the left, or you can continue on with the cluster simulation guide.